bitcrystal/bitcrystal-bitcoinexchangemultiplebeta/README.md

 Feel free to contribute

-The updated source is the master_really_final branch
+The updated source is in the master_really_final branch